binhnguyennus/awesome-scalability/README.md

 [![CC-BY](https://mirrors.creativecommons.org/presskit/buttons/88x31/svg/by.svg)](https://creativecommons.org/licenses/by/4.0/)

 This repo is created and maintained by [Binh Nguyen](http://binhnguyennus.com/).
 Feel free to use it at your convenience!
-Thanks and Happy Coding :heart:
+Thank you & Happy coding :heart: